cmendible/cmendible.github.io/content/posts/2022/2022-01-18-protect-node-or-dotnet-api-with-aad.md

 ```

 ## Create a PowerShell script to test the protected APIs.

+In order to test the APIs we will create a PowerShell client.

 ### Create a client.ps1 file with the following contents: